th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 ..
 Similarly as in the TODO showcase, we want to configure the traffic in such as way that it is only altered in the traffic shaper.

 Similarly to the ``Time-Aware Shaping`` showcase, we want to observe only the effect of the credit-based shaper on the traffic.
-Thus our goal is for the traffic to only get altered in the traffic shaper, and minimize unintended traffic shaping effect in other parts of the network.
+Thus our goal is for the traffic to only get altered in the traffic shaper, and minimize unintended traffic shaping effects in other parts of the network.

 .. so overview